marcolanaro/react-payment-request-api/examples/android-pay/README.md

   </strong>
 </p>

-## Android Pay Demo
+## Andorid Pay Demo

-This component differ from the basic example because it add Android Pay as supported method.
+This component differ from the [redux](../redux) example because it add Android Pay as supported method.

 ## Run the demo